 The Elusive Smart Home

 Each year as the annual Consumer Electronics Show approaches, the news media is filled with marketing hype about the elusive Smart Home market.
-But this market is just as misdirected today as it was in 1957.
+Artificial intelligence and speech recognition are starting to make an impact, but this market seems just as misdirected today as it was in 1957.

-Whirlpool was wrong 58 years ago when it introduced its Miracle Kitchen, and I think it’s wrong about home automation today too.
-All the company did was offer a Smart Home vision that never crossed the chasm to mass-market adoption.
+Whirlpool was optimistic 67 years ago when it introduced its Miracle Kitchen and Smart Home vision, but that outlook never crossed the chasm to mass-market adoption.
 The problem wasn’t a lack of sensors, actuators, electronics, or network standards, but marketing and the inability to understand consumer needs and wants, or the ability to show a value proposition and deliver a solution with ease of use and affordability.

 I still have seen no company that truly “gets it” or knows how to deliver the smart home vision — not Whirlpool and not Apple or Microsoft or Google or Philips or BestBuy.
-A lot of innovation has occurred in the last 50-some years that is getting us closer to the Smart Home vision, including smartphones and the Internet of Things, but there are still many marketing barriers that these companies don’t seem to understand.
-The best explanation of what it will take to overcome the barriers to the smart home is in the Beacon Agency video at the end of this article.
+A lot of innovation has occurred in the last 60-some years that is getting us closer to the Smart Home vision, including smartphones, the Internet of Things, speech recognition, and artificial intelligence.
+But there are still many marketing barriers that these companies don’t seem to understand.
+One of the best explanations of what it will take to overcome the barriers to the smart home is in the Beacon Agency video at the end of this article.
 But first…

 Whirlpool’s Vision Update from CES 2016

-I find it interesting to contrast the 1957 Whirlpool vision above with the video shown here from CES 2016.
-At least Whirlpool is “trying” to innovate, but they still don’t get the fallacy of integrating so much digital technology into appliances that otherwise would last 10-20 years, causing them to go obsolete much faster than they should.
+I find it interesting to contrast the 1957 Whirlpool vision above with what’s shown each year at CES.
+At least Whirlpool was “trying” to innovate, but they still don’t get the fallacy of integrating so much digital technology into appliances that otherwise would last 10-20 years, causing them to become obsolete much faster than they should.
 If that’s by design, just know that what seems good for profits is not always good for consumers.

 My Smart Home perspective & bias